Old Post Office (Washington, D.C.): East Atrium annex

+21st century

 By August 2000, business conditions at the Old Post Office had sunk even lower.
 Operations there had never turned a profit in 17 years, the vacancy rate in the Pavilion was 80 percent, the East Atrium was closed, and GSA had stopped charging Wells Fargo rent because no income was being generated.
 Realizing that a retail/office combination was not going to make money, GSA began negotiating with Collins Equities/Wells Fargo to cancel the lease.
 GSA by now had realized that if retail space was to be retained, it would need to open onto Pennsylvania Avenue NW.
 But the agency also was considered scrapping the retail floors and turning them into office space or getting rid of both retail and office space to allow the structure to be developed as a hotel.
 The hotel option was proving far more appealing than in the early 1980s because of the agency's overwhelmingly positive experience in allowing Kimpton Hotels to transform the 170000 sqft vacant Tariff Commission Building into a 172-room luxury Hotel Monaco.

-Redevelopment as a hotel

 On December 28, 2000, GSA submitted the plan for the Old Post Office, as required by the Omnibus Consolidated and Emergency Supplemental Appropriations Act of 1999.
 On June 15, 2001, Senators Robert Smith, Harry Reid, Ben Nighthorse Campbell, and Byron Dorgan sent a letter to GSA giving consent for GSA to expend such funds as necessary to acquire by purchase the leasehold rights of the lease at the Old Post Office, if certain conditions were followed.

-Non-hotel redevelopment attempts

-In 2002, lobbyist Jack Abramoff engaged in extensive illegal discussions with GSA chief of staff David H. Safavian an attempt to secure the lease on the structure for a Native American tribal client.
+In 2002, lobbyist Jack Abramoff engaged in extensive illegal discussions with GSA chief of staff David Safavian an attempt to secure the lease on the structure for a Native American tribal client.
 Abramoff took Safavian on an all-expenses-paid golf trip to Scotland, during which time they discussed turning the lease over to the unidentified tribe.
 Savafian was later convicted of perjury for lying about his relationship with Abramoff.

 The GSA issued a Request for Expression of Interest in 2004 for developing the Old Post Office Building.
 Several companies expressed interest, but GSA did not proceed further.

 Beginning in 2002, a major push was made to convert the building into the National Women's History Museum and a bill to do so passed in the United States Senate in 2005.
 However, local developers, city residents, and members of the House of Representatives were angry that the building would be given away for free.
 The bill was reintroduced in the 109th United States Congress, although this time the women's museum asked for only the East Atrium.
 This effort, too, was unsuccessful, even though the East Atrium had broken floor tiles and unfinished interior construction that exposed beams and left gaping holes instead of storefronts.